juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 https://en.wikipedia.org/wiki/OpenPIC_and_MPIC

-from years of installing different hardware, drivers, OS, i can tell that there is a serious problem with intel or Windows.
+from years of installing different hardware, drivers, OS, i can tell that there is a serious problem with intel or Windows or Asus.

 Examples:
-XPsp3 + 975x Asus P5W DH Deluxe
+XPsp3 + 975x Asus P5W DH Deluxe, Q6600, ddr2
-works Ok with HD6570 has 2500x1440
+works Ok with HD6570 has 2500x1440,
-Digi001 PCI
+Digi001 PCI ASIO driver v6.4

 same HD6570 and Digi001,
 same drivers,
-same XPsp3 fails on msi X58 Eclipse sli board "Next Gen"
+same XPsp3 fails on msi X58 Eclipse sli board "Next Gen", x5687, ddr3

 Video does Not have 2500x14400 has less options, Digi001 has completely distorted Audio by the interrupts.